minimaxir/hacker-news-undocumented/README.md

 ### Edit/Delete Time Limits

 After a post or comment is made, it can be edited by the author **within 2 hours**.
 A post/comment can be deleted by the author within those two hours, **but only if it has no replies**, in order to prevent discussion from being lost.
 In that case, the post/comment **cannot be deleted** (This can result in a fake `[deleted]` edit if a person wants to remove their comment in the limit but can't).

+Moderators can change the title of a submission at any time.

 If you need something deleted but you can't, you'll have to message [hn@ycombinator.com](mailto:hn@ycombinator.com).